What’s In YOUR Emergency Essentials Car Kit?

 • Water (have some water in your vehicle, as well as a way to purify water that you acquire)

-• Food (Keep food in the car that the heat or cold do not affect it.
-Also be sure to change it out regularly)
+• Food (Keep food in the car so that the heat or cold do not affect it.
+Also, be sure to change it out regularly)

 • Shelter (ways to stay warm in winter, cool in summer, and protect yourself from environmental threats like frostbite, sunburn, or heat illness)